jessalbarian/PlantMonitoring/README.md

 # PlantMonitoring
-Using a Raspberry Pi 3 to monitor plant health with humidity and moisture breakout
+Using a Raspberry Pi 3 to monitor plant health with humidity and moisture breakout and solar panel

 ## Sensors
 DHTT11 Humidity Sensor